liuzihe02/Meta-Portfolio-Method/README.md

 ## Description

 ### Original Paper
-The original description of MPM is found in [Arxiv DOI link](https://doi.org/10.48550/arXiv.2111.05935).
-Features used for the ML model (XGBoost Regressor) include statistics about the entire asset universe, characteristics of the correlation matrix between all assets, and recent performance measures of both strategies.
-The label or target variable is difference between the future Sharpe Ratio of ERC and future Sharpe Ratio of HRP.
-This provides information on the relative performance of both models, choosing the strategy accordingly.
+The original description of MPM is found in this [Arxiv link](https://doi.org/10.48550/arXiv.2111.05935).
+Features used for the model (XGBoost Regressor) include statistics on the asset universe, characteristics of the correlation matrix, and recent performance measures on both strategies.
+The label (target variable) is the difference between the Sharpe Ratios of each strategy.

 ### Implementation Differences
-* While the paper combined Naive Risk Parity(NRP) and Hierarchical Risk Parity (HRP) in the MPM model, this work uses Equal Risk Contribution (ERC) and HRP.
-Both NRP and HRP had near-identical weights, and ERC with HRP gave significantly better results than NRP with HRP.
-Should you choose NRP instead, simply use the function "inv_vol" to obtain the desired weights for NRP.
+* While the paper combined Naive Risk Parity(NRP) and Hierarchical Risk Parity (HRP) in the MPM, this work uses Equal Risk Contribution (ERC) and HRP.
+Both NRP and HRP had near-identical weights, and ERC with HRP gave significantly better results.
+Should you choose NRP instead, simply use the function "inv_vol" to obtain the weights.

-* The original paper rebalanced the portfolio monthly, and gathered data pairs (features-label) monthly
+* The original paper rebalanced the portfolio monthly, and gathered data points (features-label) monthly.
+This work rebalances monthly, but gathers data daily to increase the dataset size.
+This increased the model's confidence in its features.

 ### Performance Results